 When you think of the winter and all of the cold weather much of the United States experiences, flowers may not be the first items to come to mind.
 In fact, it may feel as though a winter wedding wouldn’t allow you and your partner to have too many blooms from which to choose.
 However, that is not the case!
 There are plenty of blooms that are either only in season during the winter or continue to bloom all year long (hello, roses!) that are perfect to include in bouquets, boutonnieres, ceremony arrangements, reception centerpieces, and more.
 Today, we’re sharing winter wedding flowers that are in season and gorgeous from December through March.Continue to 2 of 16 below.

 02 of 16

 When we think of holiday flowers, amaryllis always comes to mind.
 However, there are more colors available than their typical shades of red and white.
-We love the bright color shade seen throughout this bouquet, and how it plays off the greenery and dusty blue ribbon.Continue to 3 of 16 below.
+We love the bright color shade seen throughout this bouquet made by Mindy Rice and photographed by Jose Villa, and how it plays off the greenery and dusty blue ribbon.Continue to 3 of 16 below.

 03 of 16

 Though they are most often used as a filler and not a focal piece, hypericum berries are a winter wedding staple.
 They work well as a boutonniere—like the one shown here from Style Me Pretty—providing a playful pop of color against a dark suit.
 They can easily be incorporated most designs, providing texture to bouquets, centerpieces and more.
 These flowers were made by Events in Bloom.Continue to 4 of 16 below.